dsapir4422/2-stage-OTA-buffer-w-Beta-multiplier/README.md

 The compensation capacitor value can be: $C_c \approx 0.25*C_L$, which will decrease the dominant pole (P1) and increase the non-dominant pole (P2) but will introduce a **RHP ZERO!!!** (Z) which acts as a pole and can reduce PM.

 There are 2 ways to compensate the Zero:
-* move Zero to high frequencies -> high power design
+* move Z to high frequencies -> high power design
-* move Z to LHP -> can introduce a Pole-Zero doublet (which will affect ringing) We will show both techniques.
+* move Z to LHP -> can introduce a Pole-Zero doublet (which will affect ringing)

+We will show both techniques.

 **Pole Zero analysis**